andystitt829/vcwp/readme.md

-# VCWP
+# VCWP - A WordPress theme for Virtual Coffee

-This is the readme file for VCWP, a simple WordPress theme using Bootstrap 4 for the Virtual Coffee group.
+VCWP is a starter WordPress theme for the Virtual Coffee brownbag.
+It is built with HTML, CSS, Bootstrap, and PHP.

+VCWP is kept intentionally minimal so you can focus in on the fewest amount of features needed to be an active, working WordPress theme.

+## Installing VCWP